-- Once the part to be replaced has 53.6.1 been determined, provide bracing and support as required.
-Refer to BHT-MED-SRM-1 (Table 4-1) for suggestions. - 53.6.2 Identify the type, size and location of fasteners by looking at the manufactured head of the fasteners and referring information in the BHT-MED-SRM-1 - 53.6.3 Remove part while making a note of which portion of the part was installed with sealant (if applicable). - 53.6.4 Inspect supporting structure for cracks and damaged fastener holes.
-Repair or replace as required. - 53.6.5 Trim and drill new part to fit in place.
+53.6.1 Once the part to be replaced has been determined, provide bracing and support as required.
+Refer to BHT-MED-SRM-1 (Table 4-1) for suggestions.

+53.6.2 Identify the type, size and location of fasteners by looking at the manufactured head of the fasteners and referring to information in the BHT-MED-SRM-1

+53.6.3 Remove part while making a note of which portion of the part was installed with sealant (if applicable).

+53.6.4 Inspect supporting structure for cracks and damaged fastener holes.
+Repair or replace as required.

+53.6.5 Trim and drill new part to fit in place.
 Maintain edge distance of 2D for all regular holes and 2.5D for all countersunk holes.
+Deburr.

-Deburr. - 53.6.6 Apply sealant of faying surfaces, as determined previously (if applicable).
-Unless otherwise stated, use sealant (C-251) or sealant (C-308) for general applications, or sealant (C-328) for screwed-on access panels (low, adhesion). - 53.6.7 fasteners identified Install as previously.
-Apply a small bead of sealant (C-251) or sealant (C-308) around the part (if required). - 53.6.8 Refinish as required (BHT-ALL-SPM).
+Apply sealant of faying surfaces, as 53.6.6 determined previously (if applicable).
+Unless otherwise stated, use sealant (C-251) or sealant (C-308) for general applications, or sealant (C-328) for screwed-on access panels (low, adhesion).

+fasteners identified 53.6.7 Install as previously.
+Apply a small bead of sealant (C-251) or sealant (C-308) around the part (if required).

+53.6.8 Refinish as required (BHT-ALL-SPM).

+COPYRIGHT © 2007 BY DART AEROSPACE LTD. THIS DOCUMENT IS PRIVATE AND CONFIDENTIAL AND IS SUPPLIED ON THE EXPRESS CONDITION THAT IT IS NOT TO BE USED FOR ANY PURPOSE OR COPIED OR COMMUNICATED TO ANY OTHER PERSON WITHOUT WRITTEN PERMISSION FROM DART AEROSPACE LTD.